-This is the second half of two required sequential courses in the foundation year focusing on direct practice with organizations, communities, families, and social policy as a change arena.
+This is the second half of two required sequential courses in the generalist practice year focusing on direct practice with organizations, communities, and social policy as a change arena.
 It provides basic knowledge and skills as a foundation for the advanced curriculum in the second year of the MSW program.
-Using an advanced generalist practice model with attention to ecosystems, strengths-based and empowerment practice perspectives, this course prepares students to work with systems of varied sizes and levels.
+Using a generalist practice model with attention to ecosystems, strengths-based and empowerment practice perspectives, this course prepares students to work with systems of varied sizes and levels.
 Core values, concepts, and ethical considerations as they pertain to advanced generalist social work practice are examined.
 Practice content includes the following: problem identification, goal setting, data collection, contracting, implementation of intervention plans, differential use of interventive roles, evaluation, and termination.
 Emphasis is given to facilitative and constraining interactive effects of the biological, psychological, and social environments that provide the context for social work practice.
 Special attention is given to cultural competence standards, empirical measurement to monitor and evaluate outcomes, awareness of human rights and social justice issues in practice, and evidence-based practice models.
 This course is a co-requisite with SOWK 5902: Field II.
 SOWK 5601: Foundation Social Work Practice I and SOWK 5901: Field Placement I are prerequisites for this course.
+This course is part of the generalist practice curriculum.